Managing Eczema Naturally

 Eczeliminator utilizes a combination of essential oils, infused oils, and butters to control eczema externally by reducing the outbreaks and relieving the lesions rapidly.
 I formulated it to address externally all the symptoms listed above making it a very powerful tool.

-Cream base includes Shea butter, coconut oil, calendula oil, Jojoba oil, vitamin E oil, and aloe gel.
+The cream base includes Shea butter, coconut oil, calendula oil, Jojoba oil, vitamin E oil, and aloe gel.
 German chamomile has been used since antiquity for both digestive issues and skin issues.
 Its anti-inflammatory effects help to reduce skin inflammations and it is classified as an anti-allergenic helping to reduce the symptoms of allergies.
 It is one of the gentlest oils and is used for sensitive skin problems.
 It is a vulnerary so it prevents tissue degeneration and promotes healing of wounds.
-It is also sedative helping with reducing stress which is a major cause of eczema flare ups.
-Geranium was used by the Romans for its fragrant leaves and the plants medicinal agents.
+It is also sedative helping with reducing stress which is a major cause of eczema flare-ups.
+Geranium was used by the Romans for its fragrant leaves and the plants' medicinal agents.
 Today you will see it used in a lot of cosmetics for the fragrance also.
 The antipruritic agent reduces and controls itching.
-It is cytophalactic promoting cell regeneration and is also a vulnerary and was chosen for preventing degeneration of skin and aiding in healing.
+It is cytophalactic promoting cell regeneration and is also a vulnerary and was chosen for preventing the degeneration of skin and aiding in healing.
 It is an excellent astringent therefore used with acne and other facial products.
-Finally but more importantly it has excellent ability to balance the sebum (foils secreted from the sebaceous glands) making it valuable for dry, oily, or combination skin.
+Finally but more importantly it has an excellent ability to balance the sebum (foils secreted from the sebaceous glands) making it valuable for dry, oily, or combination skin.

 I chose lavender for the combination it has on the skin, and nervous system.
 Lavender reduces inflammation because it is an antiphlogistic.
-The antipruritic agents reduce and controls itching.
-It is also cytophalactic, and is known to reduce stresses by assisting our responses to unproductive stress while not interfering with productive stress (a normal part of life).
+The antipruritic agents reduce and control itching.
+It is also cytophalactic and is known to reduce stresses by assisting our responses to unproductive stress while not interfering with productive stress (a normal part of life).
 The antimicrobial properties help with possible infection.
 Carrot seed is highly regarded for its hepatic agents.
 It supports the liver cells; the depurative agent helps to purify the blood, and the diuretic agent helps to eliminate toxins.
 This combination of agents in one essential oil makes it a fantastic tool for detoxification.
 It is described as one of the strongest revitalizing essential oils making it a great choice to use with skin affected by environmental issues.

-Antipruritic- an agent that relieves sensation of itching or prevents its occurrence.
+Antipruritic- an agent that relieves the sensation of itching or prevents its occurrence.
 Antiphlogistic- an agent that reduces inflammation.
 Astringent- an agent that contracts tightens and binds tissue.
 Cytophalactic- an agent that promotes cell regeneration.
 Depurative- an agent that helps to purify the body, particularly the blood.
 Diuretic- and agent that increases the secretion and expulsion of urine.
 Hepatic- an agent that stimulates and aids liver function.
-Vulnerary-an agent that prevents tissue degeneration and promotes healing of wounds.
+A vulnerary-an agent that prevents tissue degeneration and promotes healing of wounds.

 1. Page 319, Prescription for Nutritional Healing third edition.
-Phyllis A. Balch, cnc and James F. Balch, MD.
+Phyllis A. Balch, cnc, and James F. Balch, MD.
 2. Page 466, The Complete Guide to Aromatherapy.
 Second edition.
 Salvatore Battaglia